RodoljubBabic/web-frontend/README.md

 # web-frontend
-Containing small projects about basics in HTML, CSS, JavaScript
+Containing small projects about basics in HTML, CSS, JavaScript.